material-components/material-web/packages/textfield/README.md

 </script>
 ```

-In this example we first check the native validity check which is invalid due to
+In this example we first check the native validity which is invalid due to the
-the pattern mismatching (the value is `doggos` which is not a number).
+pattern mismatching (the value is `doggos` which is not a number).
 The value
 includes `dog`, thus we make it valid and undo the pattern mismatch.

 In this example, we also skip an expensive validity check by short-circuiting
 the validation by checking the native validation.

 *Note:* the UI will only update as valid / invalid by checking the `valid`
-property
+property of the transformed `ValidityState`.

 ## Additional references